CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 > The durations for Long Press and Double Tap actions are set for all addons in `MCM > MCM Keybinds`

 > [!WARNING]
-> While having the Secondary Interact as a variant of the same key used for the Primary is convenient, this requires the script to keep close track of--and sometimes block--the pressing of the "use" key.
-On very rare occasions this can interfere with normal pickup item interactions.
-If you have issues like that, try setting the Secondary Interact to a different key.
+> While having the Secondary Interact as a long-press or double-tap of the same key used for the Primary is convenient, this requires the script to keep close track of--and sometimes block--the pressing of the "use" key.
+On very rare occasions this can interfere with normal object interactions.
+If you keep having issues like that, you might need to try binding the Secondary Interact to a different key entirely.
 ## Long Press Delay
 * Config setting: `long_press_delay`
 * Default: `1000`